-Q: How does School Level Reporting impact special education?
+How does SLR impact special education?

-There is no connection between special education funding or program requirements and School Level Reporting.
+There is no connection between special education funding or program requirements and SLR.
 Like your LEA's other costs, you will need to consider how to code and report special education, depending on how your program is run.
 For example, if a cross-categorical teacher is assigned to a particular school, their salary and benefits would probably best be coded to that school.
 On the other hand, if all of an LEA’s educational assistants are managed as a "pool" with staff allocated based on student need, they may more appropriately be coded as LEA-wide.

 There is no exception in ESSA allowing an LEA to exclude costs associated with a "high need" or "high cost" student.
 We would question it were an LEA to report costs for serving these students as an optional exclusion.
-An LEA concerned about the impact on a school's calculated per-pupil cost has the option to report tuition for these students at the district/LEA level, rather than at a particular school.
+An LEA concerned about the impact on a school's calculated per-pupil cost has the option to report tuition for these students at the district/LEA level rather than at a particular school.

-Q: Should we include the costs of summer school?
+Should we include the costs of summer school?

 Yes.
 Summer school is an instructional program and therefore should not be excluded.
-School Level Reporting is based on enrollment, not membership, so you should not add the summer membership FTE to your enrollment count.
+SLR is based on enrollment, not membership, so you should not add the summer membership FTE to your enrollment count.
 Where to code and report summer school costs is a local decision.
 A recommended best practice is to identify summer school costs at the district/LEA level, unless there are specific costs for a summer program held at an individual school that is targeted for only the students who attend there during the school year.

-Q: Should we include the costs of athletics or other co-curricular activities?
+Should we include the costs of athletics or other co-curricular activities?

-A: Yes.
+Yes.
 Co-curricular activities are an instructional cost.

-Q: Is transportation a "school" or "district/LEA" cost?
+Is transportation a "school" or "district/LEA" cost?

 How transportation is coded and reported is a local decision.
 It will depend upon the LEA's desire and ability to associate transportation costs with particular schools.
-Depending on how you are billed by your contractor or track costs for your own fleet, you may make different coding and reporting choices for AM/PM routes, midday 4K buses, field trips, sports and other co-curricular activities, or specialized transportation.
+Depending on how you are billed by your contractor or track costs for your own fleet, you may make different coding and reporting choices for morning/afternoon routes, midday 4K buses, field trips, sports and other co-curricular activities, or specialized transportation.

-Q: How are virtual charter school costs reported?
+How are virtual charter school costs reported?